Specialised mental health care facilities

 Private Psychiatric Hospitals Data Reporting and Analysis Service

 The Australian Private Hospitals Association Private Psychiatric Hospitals Data Reporting and Analysis Service (PPHDRAS), previously known as the Private Mental Health Alliance Centralised Data Management Service (PMHA CDMS), was launched in Australia in 2001 to support private hospitals with psychiatric beds to routinely collect and report on a nationally agreed suite of clinical measures and related data for the purposes of monitoring, evaluating and improving the quality of and effectiveness of care.
-The PPHDRAS works closely with private hospitals, health insurers and other funders (e.g., Department of Veterans’ Affairs) to provide a detailed quarterly statistical reporting service on participating hospitals’ service provision and patient outcomes.
+The PPHDRAS works closely with private hospitals, health insurers and other funders (Department of Veterans’ Affairs) to provide a detailed quarterly statistical reporting service on participating hospitals’ service provision and patient outcomes.

-The PPHDRAS fulfils two main objectives.
+The PPHDRAS fulfils 2 main objectives.
 Firstly, it assists participating private hospitals with implementation of their National Model for the Collection and Analysis of a Minimum Data Set with Outcome Measures.
 Secondly, the PPHDRAS provides hospitals and private health funds with a data management service that routinely prepares and distributes standard reports to assist them in the monitoring and evaluation of health care quality.
 The PPHDRAS also maintains training resources for hospitals and a database application, which enables hospitals to submit de-identified data to the PPHDRAS.
 The PPHDRAS produces an annual statistical report.
 In 2020-21, the PPHDRAS accounted for 98% of all private psychiatric beds in Australia (APHA 2022)

 From 2017–18, all private hospital data are sourced from the PPHDRAS.
 Data on expenditure and Staffing (FTE) are not collected in the PPHDRAS.